Friends of Shades Creek

 of Alabama

-Henry’s presentation identifies natural groupings and ecological characteristics of Alabama’s common native trees.
-He refers to species growing uniquely in particular locations within Birmingham’s forested watersheds, some remotely, but others very accessibly in our historic parks.
-November 2023 Native Forest Trees link is here.
+Henry’s presentation identifies ecological characteristics of Alabama’s common native trees.
+He refers to species growing uniquely in particular locations within Birmingham’s forested watersheds and accessibly in our historic parks. >Native Forest Trees link

 Sign up for future meetings: [email protected]